JosephMatino/MultiAiFilePaster/docs/internal/description.md

 Browser Compatibility

 Works on all Chromium based browsers including Google Chrome, Microsoft Edge (version 88 and above), Brave Browser, and Opera (version 74 and above).
 Compatible with Windows, macOS, and Linux operating systems.

+Updates and Support

+Regular updates ensure compatibility with AI platform changes and new features.
+Active development maintains support for all five platforms with prompt fixes for any platform-specific issues.
+Community feedback drives continuous improvement and feature additions.